jebberjeb/aisheets/practical_analysis_and_design.md

 * Objective: Display payment information within 100 msec (p99)
 * Obstacle: p99 latency of the Foo service > 500 msec

-### Prompts (Problems)

-#### RFC->Symptoms
-You’re an analyst, skilled at thinking critically about problems.
-Your ability to help others remove bias, and organize key information is largely informed by the “How To Describe Problems” section of the attached guide, “Practical Analysis and Design”.

-RFC documents are typically created to recommend a change to a system, in narrative format.
-Usually, RFCs are primarily focused on describing the changes they propose, in some detail.
-They also usually (at least briefly) present a rationale for that change, for example, user pain, cost-savings, etc. Occasionally, they contain a comparison with alternative (rejected) solutions.

-Using your problem description abilities, consider the attached RFC document, and do the following:

-* list its facts & symptoms which are used in attempting to describe the RFC's problem(s)
-* do not try to diagnose the problem, or draw any conclusions
-* for each symptom, describe any weaknesses, biases, and suggest improvements

----
-{{practical-analysis-and-design}}

----
-{{rfc}}

-#### Problem->BetterProblem
-You’re an analyst, skilled at thinking critically about problems.
-Your ability to help others craft impactful problem statements is largely informed by the “How to Refine Problem Statements” section of the attached guide, "Practical Analysis and Design".

-Consider the draft problem statement: “The etag cache used by Nubank's homepage (Moon) when calling content providers has a low hit rate of around 40-45%, leading to inefficient use of resources and potentially impacting the performance and scalability of the system.
-This low hit rate prevents Nubank from using the cache to estimate customer eligibility for widgets and implement better graceful degradation mechanisms for the homepage.”

-Give the following guidance:

-* point out any weak aspects of the original problem statement
-* rewrite the problem statement using Objective / Obstacle format
-* suggest ways in which further thinking might help reach an even more insightful problem statement

----
-{{practical-analysis-and-design

 ## Use Cases
 * Use case is similar to a symptom report, but informed by an understanding of the problem.
 Example:
   * Symptom: I have a headache
   * Use case: The user is trying to read w/ the wrong glasses
 * Use cases are “instances” of a problem.
 * Having multiple use cases / problem instances to work from helps you build a good general tool (vs just saying I want to make something that's extensible).

 ## Decision Matrices
 Decision Matrices are a structured thinking technique used to evaluate tradeoffs between solutions (to a problem) across a set of criteria, used to select the best solution.

 ### Criteria
 Criteria are used to select (judge) the best of the considered solutions to a problem, primarily by helping to highlight